Preparing the leader in the Culinary Industry

 Year one

-• An internship is undertaken in the summer between years one and two.
+• An internship is undertaken in the summer between years 1 and 2.

 Year two